Traffic-Light-Optimization/traffic-light-optimization/README.md

-# Code Setup
+## Code Setup
 ### Install SUMO
 - You can download SUMO from: https://sumo.dlr.de/docs/Downloads.php

+### Install dependencies
+- pip install optuna
+- pip install optuna-dashboard
+- pip install supersuit
+- pip install stable_baselines3[extra]
+- pip install sumo-rl

-### Create a network file using the netedit application that comes with SUMO
+### Create a network file using the netedit application that comes with SUMO (optional)
 - Define nodes, edges, traffic lights, etc.
 - Checkout the SUMO tutorials for more information: https://sumo.dlr.de/docs/Tutorials/
 - Save the network file (.net.xml)

-### Create a route file within the network using netedit
+### Create a route file within the network using netedit (Optional)
 - This is done by defining traffic flows and routes within the demand section of netedit.
 - Save the route file (.rou.xml)

-### Install sumo-rl
-- You can use 'pip install sumo-rl', this will also install pettingzoo and other dependencies.

-### Install stable-baselines3
-- You can use 'pip install stable_baselines3'

-### Paste the relative path to the network and route files you want to run
-- Within the training and simulation code, replace the net_file and route_file arguments with your corresponsing files.
-- The example that is currently being used is a single intersection from the nets folder.

-### Training and Simulating
-- Run the training files first to train and save a model as a zip file
-- You can then run the simulation files to load those saved models and evaluate them
+### Replace the files that need to be replaced in your python sumo-rl pip package
+- Type pip show sumo-rl in the terminal
+- Navigate to the sumo-rl folder
+- Replace the files that need to be replaced (from the files to be replaced folder) in your python sumo-rl pip package
+## Train instructions
+- Navigate to the Investigation-Project folder
+- Define parameters, model, type, and reward at the top of Multi-Agent-Train.py
+- Type python Multi-Agent-Train.py in the terminal
+- Note: ensure that your computer has the number of cpu's that you specify in the Multi-Agent-Train.py file

+## Simulation instructions
+- Define parameters, model, type, and reward at the top of Multi-Agent-Simulation.py that correspond to your trained model
+- Type multi-agent-simulation.py in the terminal

+## Plot graphs
+- results are saved in the subplots.pdf file

+### Repair your result files
+- python repair.py -f ./results/train/

+## Plot one or multiple simulations on the same graph
+- python plot.py -f ./results/train/cologne8-PPO-ob11-default_conn1 ./results/greedy/cologne8-camera_conn1 ./etc

-### For a better explanation of the code, checkout the sumo-rl documentation
+#### For a better explanation of the code, checkout the sumo-rl documentation
 - https://lucasalegre.github.io/sumo-rl/documentation/sumo_env/